 Seal and chill overnight.

-by Holly 31 Comments
+by Holly 37 Comments

 Add a festive Candy Cane Crescent Roll Breakfast Pastry with a cream cheese and cherry filling to your Christmas brunch.
 It is sure to impress with minimal effort for a breezy Christmas treat.
 Beware, little hands are guaranteed to snatch it up for a taste of that yummy glaze drizzled over the top.

-Candy canes have been on my mind the last few days with the arrival of December.
-How the heck did that happen?
-Anyway, it doesn’t get more festive than a candy cane inspired treat!
 I’ve been wanting to experiment with a crescent roll pastry and thought it would make the perfect looking candy cane with a cherry topping peeking through.
 I couldn’t do just cherries, so I added some cream cheese filling for one of my favorite pastry flavor combinations.
-Feel free to use strawberries as well if you aren’t a cherry fan!
-I’m in love with the flaky outer layer smothered in glaze…hello lovely!

 The most difficult party of this recipe is getting the candy cane shape right.
 I did have to move things around a couple of times to get the curve that I wanted.
 After that, it was super easy adding the cheese and cherry filling, and folding over the triangle ends over for a lovely striped effect.
-I ended up adding 2 extra triangle ends to the top of the candy cane to make the stripes more symmetrical.
-It did take every last inch up of my cookie sheet as you can see.

 My 5 year old daughter has turned into quite the little photography assistant.
 She loves doing hand modeling and holding reflector boards (minimal hand shake involved).
 However, her favorite part is biting into the finished product.
 She told me her favorite part was the white icing (more sugar please for optimal hyperactivity).
-Okay, I literally just caught her licking the icing off of another piece of this Candy Cane Breakfast Pastry.
-Hold on now…time to drop them off at Grandma’s house!

 No Christmas brunch would be complete without a Cranberry Orange Mimosa Float and my favorite Broccoli Cheddar Strata with Blender Hollandaise sauce…SO good!
 Once brunch is officially consumed, have a Crockpot full of Cranberry Mulled Wine on stand by to keep things interesting.
-Be sure to visit my Cocktail Page for more great ideas.

 HOLIDAY FAVORITES